woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/Partitioning.md

 adb shell
 ```

-- Now we are issuing commands directly from inside POCO X3 Pro using the PC.
+- Now we are issuing commands directly from inside Xiaomi Mi 9 using the PC.

 ## Making the partitions